oktaytuncay/Kubernetes/kubernetes.md

         port: 3306
 ```

-These there seperate selectors can be used in separately ad individual rules or together as part of a single rule.
-In the above example, we have two elements, podSelector and ipBlock.
+These separate selectors can be used in separately ad individual rules or together as part of a single rule.
+In the above example, we have two elements, podSelector, and ipBlock.
 So these are two rules.

 The first rule has the podSelector and the namespaceSelector together and the second rule has the ipBlock selector.
-This definition works like the following equation,
+This definition works like the following equation;

 `(podSelector=api-pod and namespaceSelector=prod) or ipBlock=192.168.8.17/32`